embeddedproductdev-create/ur_mesh_ir_node/JSON_Packets.md

 ---

 ## Gateway Heartbeat Ack

+- **Description**: This ack is used to denote the alivenss of the Gateway device.
+This ack will be sent automatically according to the PublishPeriodSec set using the [Gateway Heartbeat Publish Configuration Packet](#gateway-heartbeat-publish-configuration-packet).
+Default Heartbeat interval is 300s.

 |       Parameter Name        | Example Value | Value Type |        Value Range         |
 | :-------------------------: | :-----------: | :--------: | :------------------------: |